alanng10/class-lang/Info/Article/Word/a.md

 Word "draw" has meaning that is comp video.

-Word "brush" has meaning that is draw comp applied.
+Word "brush" has meaning that is draw applied.

 Word "round" has meaning that is sphere.

 Word "shape" has meaning that is draw any.

+Word "line" has meaning that is region line.

 Word "pos" has meaning that is position in signed int.